 This will generate a summarised affordability chart for you so that you can make a more informed decision on your financial commitments should you go ahead and choose to purchase a particular residential property in Singapore.

 What are your thoughts on this round of cooling measures?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.

 If you found this article helpful, 99.co recommends 5 things every on-the-fence homebuyer must do if new cooling measures are suddenly announced and New property cooling measures in Singapore: a cause and effect analysis.

 We are a property search engine with the overarching goal of building a more transparent and efficient property market.
 We are working towards that future by empowering people with the tools and information needed to find a place to live in the best way possible.